What is in this leaflet

 - serious kidney disease

-- swallowing or digestive problems, such as stomach pain, reflux or ulcers
+- swallowing or digestive problems, such as stomach pain, reflux, ulcers, Barrett's oesophagus

 - low vitamin D levels